bright/new-www/content/jobs/senior-android-developer.md

 description: We are looking for a Senior Android Developer who would like to work with our experienced and ambitious development team.
 ---

-We are a team of 70 talented and positive developers who strive to write fast, light, and safe technology solutions.
-Our headquarters is located in Gdańsk, but we have teammates distributed across Poland.
-We believe in high level of autonomy as well as personal responsibility, so remote working arrangements are common and possible.
-We're happy to discuss this more during the recruiting process. about the project

 ## about the role

-We are looking for **a skilled Senior Android Developer** whose main goal will be to build and enhance innovative mobile application for one of our main clients from Israel and the UK.
-The application is a**n intelligent point-of-sale** created for the world’s top food ordering company - **JustEat**.
-The Android team involves now **seven talented and experienced Android developers as well as two QA engineers** who take care of the high quality of the code and the app itself.
+We are looking for **a skilled Senior Android Developer** whose main goal will be to build and enhance innovative mobile application for one of our main clients from Israel and the UK. **The application is an intelligent point-of-sale created for the world’s top food ordering company - JustEat.**

+The Android team involves now **seven talented and experienced Android developers as well as two QA engineers** who take care of keeping the high quality of the code and the app itself.

-## your responsibilities
+## your responsibilities 🧑🏻‍💻👩🏻‍💻

-* **developing new payment and tax features** of the app (we are entering a new market)
+* **developing new payment features** of the app (we are entering a new market) as well as taking care of **UI reimplementation**
 * integration with another food delivery marketplace
-* **UI reimplementation**
 * **WebSocket service and monitoring**
 * writing **automation tests in Espresso** together with QA core
 * direct contact with clients and advising in their decision making process
 * knowledge sharing and mentoring with the rest of a team

-## preferred qualifications
+## preferred qualifications ✅

 * at least 4 years of experience in Android development
-* at least 2 years of development in **Kotlin**
+* deep understading and knowledge of **Kotlin**
 * familiarity with **Android changes from KitKat to Q**
 * good understanding of the most popular Google libraries
 * familiarity with **Continuous Integration** and other process automation tools